oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 --- abstract

-This specification defines a mechanism to preserve identity and authorization information across trust domains that use the OAuth 2.0 Framework.
+This specification describes a mechanism for preserving identity and authorization information across trust domains that use the OAuth 2.0 Framework.
+A JSON Web Token (JWT) authorization grant, obtained through an intra-domain OAuth 2.0 Token Exchange, facilitates the cross-domain acquisition of an access token.
+The relevant identity and authorization information is chained throughout the flow by being conveyed in the respective artifacts exchanged at each step of the process.

 --- middle